techdev-solutions/javazone-twitter/README.md

 Caveats
 -------
 All routes are hardwired to localhost in the frontend.
-Thus you can only run the application on the same maschine.
+Thus you can only run the application on the same machine.
 In a real application we would also separate the frontend and deliver it from a dedicated HTTP server, reducing the number of requests for the backend.